NRA Plan To ‘Shame’ Gun Control Activists After Mass Shootings Revealed In New Investigative Video ‘Sting’

-Gun lobbyists from the National Rifle Association had some advice for a group of right-wing Australian politicians who wanted to know how they should respond to gun massacres when they met in Washington D.C. last September, according to the findings of three-year investigation by the Qatar-based news network Al-Jazeera, published online Tuesday.
+Gun lobbyists from the National Rifle Association had some advice for a group of right-wing Australian politicians who wanted to know how they should respond to gun massacres when they met in Washington D.C. last September, according to the findings of three-year investigation by Al Jazeera published online on Tuesday.

-The network’s reporter Rodger Muller went undercover, and secretly filmed the counsel given by NRA public relations officer Lars Dalseide to representatives of Australia’s far-right One Nation party, whose platform opposes immigration and supports loosening the country’s strict anti-gun laws.
+The network’s Rodger Muller went undercover and secretly filmed the counsel given by NRA public relations officer Lars Dalseide to representatives of Australia’s right-wing One Nation party, whose platform opposes immigration and supports loosening the country’s strict anti-gun laws.
 Australia banned semi-automatic and self-loading guns, and stiffened requirements for purchasing other guns, after a mass shooting that killed 35 in 1996, according to the BBC.
 Australia has not experienced a major mass shooting since then.

-But the One Nation party strongly opposes gun regulations, and sent representatives to the United States where they met with NRA officials in Washington D.C. last September.
-As Muller recorded the conversation, Dalseide advised the Australian politicians to manage negative publicity in the event of another mass shooting by “shaming” gun control advocates, as The Daily Beast reported in a summary of the Al-Jazeeera investigation.
+But the One Nation party strongly opposes gun regulations, and sent representatives to the United States — where they met with NRA officials in Washington, D.C., last September.
+As Muller recorded the conversation, Dalseide advised the Australian politicians to manage negative publicity in the event of another mass shooting by “shaming” gun control advocates, as The Daily Beast reported in a summary of the Al-Jazeera investigation.

 “Just shame them to the whole idea,” Dalseide was recorded telling the Australians.
 “If your policy, isn’t good enough to stand on itself, how dare you use their deaths to push that forward.
 How dare you stand on the graves of those children to put forward your political agenda?”